 Of course it comes with French fries.

-A restaurant recommended to us for its francesinha is the restaurant above the World of Discoveries, Alfandega Douro.
-We were really sceptical about going there because it looks a little touristy.
-However, for €14 between us we shared their famous francesinha and had a (huge!) glass of vinho verde each.
+A restaurant recommended to us for its francesinha was Alfandega Douro, the restaurant above the World of Discoveries.
+We were really sceptical about going here because it looked a little touristy.
+However, for €14 we shared their famous francesinha and had a (huge!) glass of vinho verde each.
 It was the cheapest, most filling (albeit crazily calorie-filled) dinner we had.

 Portugal is known for its Leitão assado da bairrada or roasted suckling pig and you can sample this pretty cheaply at O Forno Do Leitão do Zé, located in Mercado Bom Sucesso in Vila Nova de Gaia.
 For €7.40 each we had a Leitão suckling pig roll, crisps, glass of fizz and a coffee.
 A pretty good stomach-liner pre port tasting if you ask us.